tjchaill/E06b-Sound-and-Music/README.md

+This was a very fun and satisfying assignment!

 # E06b-Sound-and-Music

 This is an opportunity for you to create sound effects and music and make them a part of your games going forward.
 Fork and Clone this repository to your computer.